 The inaugural event honored three outstanding former Presidential Scholars: Chief Judge Merrick Garland (1970, IL), former governor of Indiana and President of Purdue University Mitchell E. Daniels Jr. (1967, IN), and Poet Laureate Rita Dove (1970, OH).
 Presidential Scholars researcher Dr. Felice Kaufmann received the inaugural Dr. Felice Kaufmann Award for a non-Scholar.

-In 2018 the we added three outstanding individuals to our group of awardees.
-Martha Bergmark (1966, MS) an advocate for civil rights and justice for all; and Eugene Robinson (1970, SC) the Pulitzer Prize-winning columnist for The Washington Post.
-Jane Case Williams, the Executive Director of the U.S. Presidential Scholars Program during the 1970s who was influential in the expansion of the National Recognition Program and also the addition of Arts Scholars, will receive the Dr. Felice Kaufmann Award.
+In 2018 we added three outstanding individuals to our group of awardees.
+Martha Bergmark (1966, MS) is an advocate for civil rights and justice for all and Eugene Robinson (1970, SC) is a Pulitzer Prize-winning columnist for The Washington Post.
+Jane Case Williams received the Dr. Felice Kaufmann Award.
+She was the Executive Director of the U.S. Presidential Scholars Program during the 1970s and was very influential in the expansion of the National Recognition Program and also the creation of the Presidential Scholars in the Arts Program.